svenfinke/hello_world_cluster/README.md

 The given solution will deploy a basic node.js application into an EKS and an ECS cluster.
 The ECS cluster will utilize Fargate to run the containers in a serverless environment.
 The same could be done in EKS, but I wanted to show the journey from classic k8s into a serverless AWS native solution.

+The EKS cluster will be deployed in a private subnet which can access the internet through a NAT gateway.
+The cluster spans over 2 availability zones.
+Additional services like loadbalancers are not explicitly deployed, but will be created automatically by EKS when using a service of the type `LoadBalancer`.
+The ECS service will be directly exposed with a public IP and be deployed into the public subnets.

 ![diagram](diagram.png)